← Back to Blog

 Complete IFI to DIN Cross-Reference

-Note: Drill diameter (Dø) varies by series and manufacturer.
-The ranges shown above cover common production specifications.
+Note: Major diameter values are per IFI/DIN standards.
+Drill diameter (Dø) varies by series and manufacturer — the ranges shown above cover common production specifications and serve as a selection reference.

 Drill Point Die Sizes by Screw Size